-- 1. Demonstrate safe and proper use of welding, cutting and grinding equipment. - 2.
-Demonstrate sufficient skill and proficiency in the Shielded Metal Arc Welding or Gas Metal Arc Welding or Gas Tungsten Arc Welding process to successfully complete certification requirements in accordance with industry-recognized standards.

-- 3. Demonstrate the ability to make accurate measurements to within 1/16" tolerance using a tape measure and utilize essential mathematic concepts required in the welding, fabrication, and manufacturing industries. - 4.
-Read and interpret fabrication blueprints to create layouts to specifications. - 5.
-Identify and select suitable welding consumable materials and set up and operate welding equipment in such a manner as to produce a quality weld in accordance with established industry standards. - 6.
+- 1. Demonstrate safe and proper use of welding, cutting and grinding equipment. - Demonstrate sufficient skill and proficiency in the Shielded Metal Arc Welding or Gas Metal Arc Welding or Gas Tungsten Arc Welding process to successfully complete certification requirements in accordance with industry-recognized standards. - 3.
+Demonstrate the ability to make accurate measurements to within 1/16" tolerance using a tape measure and utilize essential mathematic concepts required in the welding, fabrication, and manufacturing industries. - 4.
+Read and interpret fabrication blueprints to create layouts to specifications. - Identify and select suitable welding consumable materials and set up and operate welding equipment in such a manner as to produce a quality weld in accordance with established industry standards. - 6.
 Demonstrate the proper procedures for preparing a welding test plate in accordance with established industry standards. - 7.
 Identify the cause of various weld defects including slag inclusions, porosity, undercut and cracking. - 8.
-Produce an acceptable weld to industry standards in the 1G (flat), 2G (horizontal), 3G (vertical up), and 4G (overhead) welding positions. - 9.
-Select the appropriate rod or wire type and shielding element for Gas Metal Arc Welding, Shielded Metal Arc Welding, and Gas Tungsten Arc Welding processes.
+Produce an acceptable weld to industry standards in the 1G (flat), 2G (horizontal), 3G (vertical up), and 4G (overhead) welding positions. - Select the appropriate rod or wire type and shielding element for Gas Metal Arc Welding, Shielded Metal Arc Welding, and Gas Tungsten Arc Welding processes.

-1053 1203 Computer Essentials or Introduction to Computers
+CIS 1053 Computer Essentials or

+CIS 1203 Introduction to Computers

-1003 Composition I
+ENG 1003 Composition I (must earn a "C" or better)

-1013 Composition II
+ENG 1013 Composition II (must earn a "C" or better)

-1103 Technical Math
+MATH 1103 Technical Math

-1203 Oral Communication
+SPCH 1203 Oral Communication

 Social Science Elective

-1203 1003 1013 1103